Metrics to Use to Evaluate Deep Learning Object Detectors

 The mAP is a good measure of the sensitivity of the neural network.
 So good mAP indicates a model that's stable and consistent across different confidence thresholds.
 Precision, Recall and F1 score are computed for given confidence threshold.

-If 'model A' has better Precision, Recall and F1 score than 'model B' but say mAP of 'model B' is better than 'model B', scenario indicates that either 'model B' has very bad recall at higher confidence thresholds or very bad precision at lower confidence thresholds.
-So higher Precision, Recall and F1 score of 'model A' indicate that at that confidence threshold it's better in terms of all the 3 metrics compared to that of 'model B'.
+If 'model A' has better Precision, Recall and F1 score than 'model B' but say mAP of 'model B' is better than that of 'model A', scenario indicates that either 'model B' has very bad recall at higher confidence thresholds or very bad precision at lower confidence thresholds.
+So higher Precision, Recall and F1 score of 'model A' indicate that at that confidence threshold it is better in terms of all the 3 metrics compared to that of 'model B'.

 Which metric is more important ?